qsymmachus/notes/go.md

 interface{}
 ```

 Empty interfaces are often used to represent values of unknown type.
 For example, `fmt.Printf` takes any number of arguments of type `interface{}`.
-That's a little odd, if you ask me.
+That's a little odd, if you ask me, but it works.

 Type Assertions
 ---------------